hackerz12on/demo-salon/README.md

 # HEADER

-This is how I am learning to use github
+This is how I am learning to use Github